benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q203.png)

+The aggregate entity 'The Beatles' will be part of the query result.
+It won't be disassembled into its four members.

-_**Q204:** Any phone than called at least 3 phones owned by an entity encapsulated within 'Japanese'_
+_**Q204:** Any phone than called at least 3 phones owned by entities encapsulated within 'Japanese'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q204.png)

+If, for example, some phone called 2 phones owned by McCartney, and 1 phone owned by Star - it would be part of the answer.
+Again, 'The Beatles' will be aprt of the query result.

 _**Q205:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Red Things'_